-Deanne holds a Bachelor of Business (double major - Human Resources Management and Catering and Hotel Management) as well as a TAE40110 Cert IV in Training and Assessment.
-She also holds the Diploma of Vocational Education and Training (TAE50111) and the Diploma of Training Design and Development (TAE50211).
+Deanne holds a Bachelor of Business (double major - Human Resources Management and Catering and Hotel Management) as well as a TAE40110 Certificate IV in Training and Assessment.
+She also holds TAE50111 Diploma of Vocational Education and Training and the TAE50211 Diploma of Training Design and Development.
 Deanne is currently studying to achieve a Master of Education (Organisational and Workplace Learning /Adult Education).

 Courtney Locane – Sydney CBD

-Courtney holds the TAE40110 Cert IV in Training and Assessment and the Diploma of Vocational Education and Training qualification (TAE50111).
-Courtney also holds HLTAID006 Provide Advanced First Aid & HLTAID007 Provide Advanced Resuscitation.
+Courtney holds the TAE40110 Certificate IV in Training and Assessment and the Diploma of Vocational Education and Training qualification (TAE50111).
+Courtney also holds HLTAID006 Provide Advanced First Aid & HLTAID007 Provide Advanced Resuscitation

 Kerry Couchman – Melbourne CBD

 Kerry Couchman trains our Certificate IV in Training and Assessment courses in Melbourne.
 She has also been assessing this qualification for the last 5 years for CBD College.
 Her student feedback is amazing and talks of her ability to explain topics clearly and being a fine example for students to follow when they are out training and assessing others.